Cattle Creek Campground, South Carolina

 Our grandtwins Marley and Heeley this week are out at the Cattle Creek Camp Grounds.
 Clifton's family owns one of the many camp tents out there.
 I am sure that you have attended one of the few remaining Church Camp Grounds which were very popular in the South beginning over a hundred and fifty years ago.

 There is a family story which has been passed down to Mazie over the years.
 The Johnsons were very found of attending the many Church Camp sites around what we now call the Mid-lands and Coastal areas of the Palmetto State.
-There are still two that

-I know of near Branchville.
+There are still two that I know of near Branchville.
 One is the Cattle Creek Camp which is between Branchville and Bowman.
-I heard on the news this month that there is one which blacks have been attending for over a century elsewhere in South Carolina.
+I heard on the news this month

+that there is one which blacks have been attending for over a century elsewhere in South Carolina.

-It is my understanding that the settlement which
+It is my understanding that the settlement which Denmark residents call the Country Club which is located on the South Edisto River

-Denmark residents call the Country Club which is located on the South Edisto River near the old Binnickers Bridge (now known as the Judge Ness Bridge) began as a Methodist Church Camp Ground.
+near the old Binnickers Bridge (now known as the Judge Ness Bridge) began as a Methodist Church Camp Ground.
 Then it gradually lost its appeal to the Methodist folks as a place for weeks long religious retreats and it evolved into a place of escape during Bamberg County's very hot summer months for residents in Denmark before the advent of modern air-conditioning.

-Johnson greatly enjoyed these Church Camp Meetings and were known to travel most anywhere in the state for such gatherings.
-I am sure that they would take their families to the ones nearby, but would travel in their buggies or wagons alone to the far reaches of South Carolina.
+It has been told to Mazie over the years that both her Grandfather Lawrence Semme Johnson and his brother Johnny Johnson greatly enjoyed these Church Camp Meetings and were known to travel most anywhere in the state for such gatherings.
+I am sure that they would take their families to the ones nearby, but would travel in their

 And it further is told that Grandpa Semme was the brother who attended the most of these old-time religion meetings over a greater number of years.
 Mazie's Grandpa Johnson was also the Johnson brother who passed on his love of the outdoors to his greater family.
 Not only his sons, but those of Johnny's depended on learning the great Southern sports of hunting and fishing and exploring the wonderful Southland's outdoor wonders.